sahajkedia/Frelansir/README.md

 	iv.
 Navbar
 	v.
 Landing Page
 	vi.
 Gigs page for freelancers

-	vii.
+2. Outsourced Part of The Project to Soumya Roy

+	i.
 Dashboard - Freelancer / Client
-	viii.
+	ii.
 Profile - Freelancer / Client
-	ix.
+	iii.
 Landing Page

-2. Templates that have not been made.
+3. Templates that have not been made.

 	i.
+Proper Connection between whole FrontEnd
+	ii.
 Admin Frontend (will see to it later)

 <---------- BackEnd ----------->